 When the monitoring systems don’t dig deep enough into all the error counters, you’re stuck not knowing the truth if a network interface is healthy or not.
 Essentially, you don’t know what you aren’t told.
 You can have an interface dropping a ton of packets due to collisions, FCS Errors, Alignment Errors, runt packets, giant packets, and many other reasons.
 Nevertheless, that monitoring software would say that the interface is perfectly healthy.

 This is one reason why network professionals think that their network is healthy, and at the same time users suffer from strange slowdowns, glitches, and hiccups that affect web, UC, VoIP, and video communications.

 PathSolutions TotalView automatically collects 19 errors counters, QoS, configuration, and performance information from every interface on the network so that Total Network Visibility® can be achieved.
-For more information, see the list of SNMP error counters across the network that TotalView tracks.
+For more information, we have a White Paper, Error Counter Overview, and a list of SNMP error counters across the network that TotalView tracks.